Chapter 1: Sold Into Prison

 "I'll admit you surprised me for a second, but that's not going to happen again."
 He said.
 His voice was deep and seductive.

 I glared at the guy in front of me and threw a telekinetic shield in front of me to protect myself from the fireball he had thrown at me.
 But I didn't expect him to turn towards Rowan's direction.
 "Rowan!"
 I yelled, trying to bring her back into the present to avoid the fire.
 But it was too late; he threw a fireball at her.
 She screamed as it hit her.
 "You unfeeling jerk!"
 I screamed.
 "She was only a little girl!"
 I yelled, angered.
 I telekinetically pushed Rowan gently to the edge of the room to be more out of harm's way.
-Her white clothes were chard black in some places and it made me blaze with anger.
+Her grey clothes were chard black in some places and it made me blaze with anger.

 "Listen up, girl."
 He said, "You apparently don't care be kept in this prison, but I sure do."